-Just down the street stands another one-of-a-kind sight, the Milk Bottle Building.
+Just down the street stands another one-of-a-kind sight, the Milk Bottle Grocery.
 The building, which is located on a miniscule lot on a busy Oklahoma City street, was constructed in 1930.
 The milk bottle was hoisted into place about 18 years later and has been a fun photo-op ever since.
-The building currently houses Saigon Baguette, a walk-up, cash-only Vietnamese sandwich shop.

 Take a quick break from your Route 66 road trip and stretch your legs at Route 66 Park.
 Located along the shore of Lake Overholser, this 148-acre park features one mile of walking trails, three ponds and even a fun observation tower.
 The park also has an oversized concrete map of Route 66 that shows the route from Illinois to California, so you can reminisce about attractions you’ve already seen and find out what is in store.

 From the park, continue west on Route 66 for about four miles to Yukon for the next photo-op: a painted message on the side of a towering grain elevator touting “Yukon’s Best Flour.”
 You can’t miss this local landmark day or night, as the restored 42” by 55” sign is lit up by LED lights.